 4. Psychology of Women’s Quarterly

 (Signs is number 8 and Sex Roles 10)

 Citation counts.
 The formal acknowledgment of intellectual debt to previously-published research, publicly recorded in the references listed by contemporary authors.

 Total citations (listed in the Total Cites column in the Journal Rankings Window) indicates the total number of times that each journal has been cited by all journals included in the ISI database within the current product year.
 Compiling total citations.
 Citations to journals listed in the JCR are compiled annually from the current year’s combined database, regardless of which JCR edition lists the journal and regardless of what kind of article was cited or when the cited article was published.
 Each unique article-to-article link is counted as a citation.
 For example, a single article may give 40 references, but if only 35 different articles are cited in those 40 references, it is the 35 unique citations that are distributed among the cited journals.

 The journal impact factor is a measure of the frequency with which the “average article” in a journal has been cited in a particular year.
 The impact factor will help you evaluate a journal’s relative importance, especially when you compare it to others in the same field.

 The impact factor is calculated by dividing the number of current citations to articles published in the two previous years by the total number of articles published in the two previous years.

-Now there is a new company out claiming to have better data about tracking cited references and journal importance that excludes book reviews from their listings, but I have heard complaints from faculty about their methodology.@1 year ago with 4 notes
+Now there is a new company out claiming to have better data about tracking cited references and journal importance that excludes book reviews from their listings, but I have heard complaints from faculty about their methodology.@2 years ago with 4 notes